pzivich/publications-code/README.md

 -------------------------------------

 ### AssortativityBias
 Zivich PN, Volfovsky A, Moody J, Aiello AE.
-"Assortativity can lead to bias in epidemiologic studies of contagious
+"Assortativity and Bias in Epidemiologic Studies of Contagious
-outcomes: a simulated example in the context of vaccination".
-Forthcoming.
-2021
+Outcomes: A Simulated Example in the Context of Vaccination". *American Journal of Epidemiology*.
+2021;190(11):2442-2452.

 ### BridgeComparisonIntro
 Zivich PN, Cole SR, Edwards JK, Shook-Sa BE, Breskin A, and Hudgens MG.
 "Bridged treatment comparisons: an illustrative